Yam Ski Resort

-Yam Ski Resort, also calls Payam Ski Resort, is a ski resort in Marand in North of Tabriz, East Azerbaijan, Iran operated by East Azerbaijan Province Ski Federation.
+Yam Ski Resort, also calls Payam Ski Resort, is a ski resort in Marand, East Azerbaijan, Iran.
+It is operated by the East Azerbaijan Province Ski Federation.
 The resort is located in the northern foothills of Mishodaghi.
-It is one of the oldest ski resorts in Iran that still operating, and it has a ski lift.
-Ski season in Yam Ski Resort depends on winter precipitation each year which normally starts in January and continues until the end of March.
+It is one of the oldest ski resorts in Iran still operating, and it has a ski lift.
+Ski season normally starts in January and continues until the end of March.